DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 ### 404 Handling

 Occasionally, I break links.
 [I'm sorry](https://www.w3.org/Provider/Style/URI).
-Hosting my site statically does come with a few challenges, dynamic redirects being one of them.
-I could somewhat combat it with [Origami's redirect built-in](https://weborigami.org/builtins/site/redirect), but it's more hassle than I care for.

 Thus, I've got my client-side [`404-guesser.js`](/assets/scripts/404-guesser.js) script, which is once again shamelessly inspired by Gwern.
 It has some hard-coded handling for certain page structures I've moved in the past, but otherwise just tries to suggest the correct page if someone has made a typo.
 It'll look for similar URLs and spit out a list of suggestions.

 Beyond trying to get you to the right page, my 404 page also has a style tag with the `contenteditable` attribute, which allows one to write their own CSS that'll apply to the page.
 It's a lot of fun and a bit of an Easter egg for people who get lost.